jina-ai/jina/docs/fundamentals/health-check.md

     f.block()
 ```

-On another terminal, we can install or download [grpcurl](https://github.com/fullstorydev/grpcurl) image to be able to send `rpc` requests to our services.
+On another terminal, you can use [grpcurl](https://github.com/fullstorydev/grpcurl) to send RPC requests to your services.

 ```bash
 docker pull fullstorydev/grpcurl:latest